Health insurance is FULL of acronyms which can make things confusing! Two of the most important acronyms are HMO and PPO.

 Medicaid plans contract as HMO plans in the state of Nevada.
 Division of Welfare and Supportive Services assists people with eligibility and plan enrollment.

 When you are a full time employee, you may qualify for coverage at work.
 This is called employer coverage.
 Most employer plans are either HMO or PPO.

 If you don’t fall into any of the categories listed above, you are most likely shopping for an individual and family plan!
 From 2019 – 2024, most of these plans in Nevada are classified as HMO.
 There has only been one PPO insurance company since 2019.
 This insurance company is named Hometown Health.

 You may be starting to notice a trend — most insurance plans nowadays are HMO and not PPO.
 But why is that?
 It’s simple — HMO plans costs less than PPO plans for both insurance companies and consumers.

 HMO plans usually cost less compared to PPO plans.
 Generally speaking, HMO plans are roughly 10 – 20% lower in price.

 One of the main reasons why HMO plans cost less is because of the referral requirement.
 Primary Care Physicians issue referrals which allow you to get Specialists covered by your HMO plan.
 Simply put — a referral is a type of authorization which is required before seeing a Specialist.

 Some insurance companies waive this referral requirement.
-For example, Prominence Health Plan’s 2020 and 2021 Medicare Advantage Plans do not have a referral requirement before seeing a Specialist.
+For example, Prominence Health Plan has HMO policies without a referral requirement before seeing a Specialist.

 In general, it is a safe assumption that your HMO plan will include a referral.
 The summary of benefits of your plan will outline if there is a referral requirement or not.